-- Enrolled as a second year student in an accredited RHIT or RHIA Program or Associate Degree Cancer Management Programs (traditional classroom or on-line)
+- Must be enrolled as a second year student in an accredited RHIT or RHIA program or an Associate Degree Cancer Management Program (traditional classroom or on-line)

-- GPA of 3.0 or higher in their major course work.
+- Must have a GPA of 3.0 or higher in their major coursework

 1. This completed Scholarship Application.

 3. Letter of recommendation from non-faculty, HIM professional preferred

 4. Essay (500 word minimum) written on one of the topics below: (Plagiarism will result in automatic disqualification):

 a.
 Please discuss why you chose the HIM profession.
 Include what you hope to do through your professional affiliation.

 b.
 How do you explain to fellow students, and others, the role and responsibilities of a Health Information Management Professional?